uchiafarmer/chia-tools/README.md

 ```
 and then checking each plot for a pool key.
 If a pool key is found, the plot is moved to a new directory.
 The default behaviour is to move the plots into a sub-directory (for faster processing).
 You can specify a new destination
-with the `-d` option.
-But copying to different drives or partitions is largely untested, use at your own risk.
+with the `-d` option, but copying to different drives or partitions is largely untested, use at your own risk.

 ---